Dataset Distillation Efficiently Encodes Low-Dimensional Representations from Gradient-Based Learning of Non-Linear Tasks: Preliminaries

 \subsection{General Strategy}

 Let us consider a usual optimization framework $\mathcal {O}^{Tr}$ of a model $f_\theta$, where $\theta$ is optimized based on a training data $\mathcal D^{Tr} = \{(x_n,y_n)\}_{n=1}^N$ and a loss $\mathcal L$ so that the resulting $\theta^\ast$ realizes a low generalization error $\E_{(x,y)\sim \mathcal P}[\mathcal L (\theta^\ast, (x,y))]$, where $\mathcal P$ is the data distribution.
 The goal of DD is to create a \textit{synthetic} dataset $\mathcal D^{S} = \{(\tilde x_m,\tilde y_m)\}_{m=1}^M$ and, occasionally, an alternative optimization framework $\mathcal O^S$, so that training $f_\theta$ with $\mathcal D^{S}$ along $\mathcal O^S$ returns a parameter $\tilde \theta^\ast$ that achieves low $\E_{(x,y)\sim \mathcal P}[\mathcal L (\tilde \theta^\ast, (x,y))]$.
 Ultimately, we expect that the memory complexity of $\mathcal D^S$ is smaller than that of $\mathcal D^{Tr}$ and, preferably, than the storage cost of the whole model; otherwise, saving $f_\theta$ may be sufficient in some settings.
 DD thus compares two training paradigms, \textit{teacher training} $\mathcal {O}^{Tr}$ tuned for the original training data and \textit{student training} $\mathcal {O}^{S}$ that employs instead the distilled data.
 Then, it \textit{distills} information from this comparison so that \textit{retraining} the model on distilled data can reproduce the performance or optimization dynamics of the teacher.
 These three phases are summarized in Algorithm~\ref{al:2}.
 Here, $\mathcal A$ and $\mathcal M$ are algorithms, $\xi$ is the number of iteration, $\eta$ the step size, and $\lambda$ the $L_2$ regularization coefficient.
 We opt for the strategy of \textit{progressive DD} proposed by~\citet{C2023data}, which separates training into multiple phases and applies DD within each of them.
 This allows DD to cover and distill the whole training procedure and enables us to precisely characterize what information is distilled at each time step.
-Although~\citet{C2023data} reuse distilled data from previous intervals in subsequent phases, in this work, we adopt a simplified variant where we learn an independent distilled set for each of them.
+Although~\citet{C2023data} reuse distilled data from previous intervals in subsequent phases for retraining, in this work, we adopt a simplified variant where we retrain the model with each distilled data consecutively.